BrennanB/quartz/content/Previous Robots/2020 Robot Tanner.md

 The intake could also jam if a ball was not fully contained in between the lexan side plates.
 The 2020 game piece was extremely grippy, and it wouldn't center into the intake well, causing the ball to compress and get stuck in the wheels.
 ### [[Funnel]]

-One side of the funnel had a polycord [[belt]] to agitate the balls and push them into the conveyor.
+One side of the funnel had a polycord [[Belt]] to agitate the balls and push them into the conveyor.
 It went from a width equivalent to two balls wide down to one ball wide.
 Three balls could be stored in the funnel at a given time.

 **![](https://lh7-us.googleusercontent.com/EmNaPW8II_FEP1XfC0ZJKrua3SIpywaO89koaoWLV5bH5QV4PmeA0YxRKJHUwXzcX9M4LSKUJWVGhrBZTHCOvm4zwyGrfM3IqfHIOl7-F1NYoKDHV3aKk8KNMyVc_JPL4m5i6qIl_XeKxB2TbC3TYA)**

 We had issues with balls falling out because there was no [[Polycarbonate|lexan]] top in the actual version, due to weight limitations.
-Metal [[pulleys]] were originally used, but were swapped to crown pulleys to avoid damaging the balls.
+Metal [[Pulleys]] were originally used, but were swapped to crown pulleys to avoid damaging the balls.
 Extra lexan was added to the [[intake]] to better guide the balls into the funnel and prevent balls from falling out.
 The funnel mounting [[design]] was not optimal for maintenance, as the lexan blocked access.
-The plate on the top side of the polycord [[belt]] would dig into the ball and limit proper contact/indexing.
+The plate on the top side of the polycord [[Belt]] would dig into the ball and limit proper contact/indexing.

 ![500](https://i.imgur.com/jXgoMAV.jpg)

 ### [[Conveyor]]

-The conveyor fed the balls indexed by the funnel into the [[shooter]] using polycord [[Belt|belts]] on 3D printed crown [[pulleys]], and it was powered by another bag [[Motors|motor]].
+The conveyor fed the balls indexed by the funnel into the [[shooter]] using polycord [[Belt|belts]] on 3D printed crown [[Pulleys]], and it was powered by another bag [[Motors|motor]].

 **![](https://lh7-us.googleusercontent.com/nz2VGuPecg2qrlZmvF_oTGfHTbIrVFN12GCzei8MEqymCN0tXBK9-SkXvc2RPGCkGp-XE4c0QfFLZ9Bd9NIodiryNyW4gKBdEhHuwud7dmOKiIc-ZQsV5-DMtGVJCjqrDcCU03s7sA1c6zVM5LEzkQ)**

 The transition from the funnel to the conveyor was not fully planned, and thus there were issues with geometry and dead spots.
-The crown [[pulleys]] were not perfectly aligned, causing the polycord [[Belt|belts]] to slip off frequently.
+The crown [[Pulleys]] were not perfectly aligned, causing the polycord [[Belt|belts]] to slip off frequently.
 Ball jams frequently occurred in the conveyor.
 ### [[Shooter]]

 The shooter was powered by 2 neos.
 The hood was 3d printed pla, and had slots in it to have two positions for a wide range of shooting locations.
 The hood was powered by a single acting piston, defaulting into the closer range.
-The shooter also had a [[limelight]] to align to the goal, as well as a general range finding algorithm for either a long range shot from the trench or a closer initiation line shot.
+The shooter also had a [[LimeLight]] to align to the goal, as well as a general range finding algorithm for either a long range shot from the trench or a closer initiation line shot.
 The shooter also had an acceleration wheel to help minimize the load on the main flywheel and maintain flywheel fire rate.

 The shooter itself was quite rigid and had a reasonable firing rate.
 Generally it was more accurate than many shooters in the field, and had reasonable inner percentage rate.
 There was some left/right inaccuracy that we saw due to inconsistent loading of the power cells through the shooter.
 This was because the actual feed of the shooter had some range left right where the ball could enter the shooter and thus the output saw that same error as well.